duanegero/Basketball-Roster-Coach-API/README.md

     ```
 - **Update a Player**
   - `PUT /TeamName/:id`
-  -Updates information for a specific player by their TeamName and ID
+  - Updates information for a specific player by their TeamName and ID.

+- **Delete a Player**
+  - `DELETE /TeamName/:id`
+  - Removes a player from Team and database.